laurgao/simpy/README.md

 I2 = sp.integrate((F(1, 15) - F(1, 360) * (x-6))*(x-5)**2 / 350, (x, 6, 15))
 I3 = sp.integrate((F(1, 15) - F(1, 360) * (x-6))*(1 - (40-x)**2/875), (x, 15, 30))
 ```

+## Please make issues!

+This project is actively undergoing development; please let me know about any bugs you encounter!
+If there's an integral that we currently can't solve, create a github issue and tag "new integral."